 I typically use this lime vinaigrette on a lot of my Mexican-themed salads, whether the salad is green, bean or quinoa.
 It’s a really great tasting basic vinaigrette that can be pulled together in a pinch.

-Another thing that’s great about this lime vinaigrette is that it can double as a marinade for grilled chicken or fish!
+Another thing that’s great about this dressing is that it can double as a marinade for grilled chicken or fish!
 It has a light refreshing taste that’s easy to make and it works really well for summertime barbecues.
-This lime vinaigrette is similar to my Cilantro Lime Vinaigrette, but this recipe has much less cilantro in it and it has its own unique taste.
+This dressing is similar to my Cilantro Lime Vinaigrette, but this recipe has much less cilantro in it and it has its own unique taste.

-This lime vinaigrette dressing uses fresh lime juice (from about 3-4 limes) and olive oil.
+This recipe calls for fresh lime juice (from about 3-4 limes) and olive oil.
 You could sub the olive oil with avocado oil (which has a more mild flavor) if you like.
 The cumin powder and fresh cilantro gives this dressing a little added flavor.
 Feel free to omit them if you either don’t have them on hand or you’re not a fan.
-The lime vinaigrette is still so good without these two ingredients.
+The dressing is still so good without these two ingredients.